UmbrellaSkiies/next-newsletter-platform/README.md

 *   🚀 Next.js 14 App Directory with Tailwind CSS - Experience the sleek and modern UI powered by the latest Next.js 14 and styled with Tailwind CSS for that perfect look and feel.
 *   🔗 API Routes & Server Actions - Dive into seamless backend integration with Next.js 14's API routes and server actions ensuring efficient data handling and server-side logic execution.
-*   🕷 Scraping with Puppeteer Redis and BullMQ - Harness the power of Puppeteer for advanced web scraping with Redis and BullMQ managing queues and jobs for robust backend operations.
 *   🔑 JWT Tokens for Authentication and Authorization - Secure your app with JWT tokens providing a reliable method for authentication and authorization across your platform.
 *   💳 Stripe for Payment Gateways - Integrate Stripe for seamless payment processing enabling secure and easy transactions for booking trips flights and hotels.
-*   ✈️ Book Trips Flights and Hotels with Stripe Payment Gateway - Make your travel booking experience effortless with our Stripe-powered payment system.
-*   📊 Scrape Live Data from Multiple Websites - Stay ahead with real-time data scraping from multiple sources keeping your app updated with the latest information.
-*   💾 Store the Scraped Data in PostgreSQL with Prisma - Leverage PostgreSQL and Prisma for efficient storage and management of your scraped data ensuring reliability and speed.
+*   💾 Store the Scraped Data in MongoDB with Datastax - Leverage MongoDB with Datastax for efficient storage and management of your scraped data ensuring reliability and speed.
-*   🔄 Zustand for State Management - Enjoy smooth and manageable state management in your app with Zustand simplifying state logic and enhancing performance.

 <h2>🛠️ Installation Steps:</h2>